We try to make CPU selection easy w/ Speed Rating.

 These CPUs have separate CPU processing cores and a built in separate graphics core.
 The CPUs come with a designation A4 / A6 / A8 / A10 to indicate relative performance.

 AMD FX (Socket AM3+)

 These CPUs are an older legacy design from AMD.
 These CPUs can work with boards that have integrated video, but for best operating system compatibility and overall performance, you should use these processors only with a separate video card.
-You will have very limited compatibility with Windows 8.1 / Windows 10 if used with integrated video.
+You will have very limited compatibility if used with only integrated video.

 Below we will detail some of the main factors that influence net performance, but you only need to read on if you have an interest in the technology behind the performance.